 Fix 3: No Sound Through The Headphones

-Every now and again, you may not hear the sound going through your headphones.
+Every now and again, you may not hear the sound going through your wireless headphones.
 Luckily, the fix is usually pretty simple.

-Before troubleshooting the issue, make sure your headphones are the selected audio output for your Mac, and the volume is up.
+Before troubleshooting the issue, make sure your wireless headphones are the selected audio output for your Mac, and the volume is up.